feast-dev/feast-workshop/module_3/README.md

 ### Time to run code!
 Now, Run [Jupyter notebook](feature_repo/module_3.ipynb)

+## Step 8: Options for orchestrating streaming pipelines
+We don't showcase how this works, but broadly there are many approaches to this.
+In all the approaches, you'll likely want to generate operational metrics for monitoring (e.g. via StatsD or Prometheus Pushgateway).

+To outline a few approaches:
+  - **Option 1**: frequently run stream ingestion on a trigger, and then run this in the orchestration tool of choice like Airflow, Databricks Jobs, etc. e.g.
+    ```python
+    (seven_day_avg
+        .writeStream
+        .outputMode("append")
+        .option("checkpointLocation", "/tmp/feast-workshop/q3/")
+        .trigger(once=True)
+        .foreachBatch(send_to_feast)
+        .start())
+    ```
+  - **Option 2**: with Databricks, use Databricks Jobs to monitor streaming queries and auto-retry on a new cluster + on failure.
+See [Databricks docs](https://docs.databricks.com/structured-streaming/query-recovery.html#configure-structured-streaming-jobs-to-restart-streaming-queries-on-failure) for details.
+  - **Option 3**: with Dataproc, configure [restartable jobs](https://cloud.google.com/dataproc/docs/concepts/jobs/restartable-jobs)
+  - **Option 4** If you're using Flink, then consider configuring a [restart strategy](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/ops/state/task_failure_recovery/)

 # Conclusion
 By the end of this module, you will have learned how to build a full feature platform, with orchestrated batch transformations (using dbt + Airflow), orchestrated materialization (with Feast + Airflow).